Markus-Hefner/Portfolio-Project-3/README.md

 - Go back to the library again (see above) and search for 'googe sheets'.
 - Click on the Google Sheets API.
 - Click on 'Enable'.
+- Go to the cloned or forked version of this repository in your own GitHub account and open it with your IDE.
+- Drag and drop the JSON file from the folder on your machine to your workspace in your IDE.
+- Rename it to creds.json.
+- Open the creds.json file.
+- Under 'client_email' you find an email adress.
+Copy it without the quotation marks.
+- Go back to your Google spreadsheet and click on 'Share' near the top right corner.
+- Paste in the email adress.
+- Select 'Editor' if that is not already done.
+- Untick notify people.
+- Click on 'Share'.
 - Log into Heroku account.
 - Click on the 'Create new app'-button on the dashboard.
 Alternatively click on the 'New'-button in the upper right corner of the dashboard and select 'Create new app' from the dropdown menu.
 - Give you app a valid name in the designated input field.